 By default, any newly created script is not executable regardless of its sh extension.
 To run any newly created script, we have to make it executable by using the chmod command which stands for “Change Mode” and in this case, we need to make it executable by running the “chmod +x script.sh” command otherwise you will get the “Permission denied” error when you run this script.

 How to Run an Executable Script?

 After that, we run this script by the “./script.sh” command.
 Here the dot (.) refers to the current working directory.
 Do not forget to use the dot operator( . ) and forward-slash( / ) if your script resides in the current directory.
-If your script does not reside in the current working directory then you can specify the path to that directory and the script will run just fine.
-Once you have made your script executable by the “chmod +x script.sh” command you do not need to make it executable again after you make any changes in the script or if you want to run it again.
+If your script does not reside in the current working directory, you can specify the path to that directory, and the script will run just fine.
+Once you have made your script executable by the “chmod +x script.sh” command, you do not need to make it executable again after you make any changes in the script or if you want to rerun it.

 2nd way of Executing a Script having Shebang Line:

 Another way of running the above script is to use the “bash script.sh” command just like we did previously when we did not make use of the Shebang line in our script.
 This way you can run your script without making it executable first.
 Remember, it is not necessary to name your script with a sh extension, i.e., you can also name it as “script” instead of “script.sh”

 You can also use “#!/usr/bin/env bash” as a Shebang line.
 This Shebang line works on most of the Linux and UNIX based systems.